Meyaadha Maan: Filming

 The film's shoot progressed silently in Royapuram, Chennai and was first revealed to the media only after ninety percent of the shoot was completed.
-Stone Bench Productions had made the film alongside their commitments for another film directed by Karthik Subbaraj, titled Mercury (2018) starring Prabhu Deva.
+Stone Bench Productions had made the film alongside their commitments for another film directed by Karthik Subbaraj, titled Mercury (2018).
 Shooting of the film completed in late June 2017, with subsequently post-production activities for the film took place.